Mintsoft print integration - Chrome extension

 To prevent undesired duplicate prints, the automatic print requests will only print an order once.
 If you revisit this page for an order that has already been printed it will not print again automatically.
 There is a fallback Reprint button for this purpose though

-Manual printing from the Scan Actions page
+Printing from the Scan Actions page

 Automatic printing from the Print Success dialog